oscarotero/psr7-middlewares/README.md

 $dispatcher = $relay->getInstance([

     Middleware::SaveResponse()
-        ->storage('path/to/document/root') //Path where save the responses
-        ->basePath('public') //(optional) basepath ignored from the request uri ]);
+        ->storage('path/to/document/root') //Path directory where save the responses ->basePath('public') //(optional) basepath ignored from the request uri ]);
 ```